-Private & Opportunistic Debt Program As of December 31, 2012 Executive Summary As of December 31, 2012 In aggregate, \$13.5 million of net capital was called from the Retirement System during the fourth quarter of 2012 by the underlying partnerships.
+Private & Opportunistic Debt Program As of December 31, 2013 Executive Summary As of December 31, 2013 In aggregate, \$9.6 million of net capital was called from the Retirement System during the fourth quarter of 2013 by the underlying partnerships.

-- White Oak Direct Lending called a total of \$16.2 million during the quarter to fund several new investments. - GSO Direct Lending called \$0.1 million to fund a follow-on investment. - Medley Opportunity Fund II returned \$2.8 million of prior capital contributions during the quarter, which was the result of a "true up" for fifth and sixth close investors.
+- Medley Opportunity Fund II called a total of \$8.5 million during the quarter primarily to fund several new investments. - White Oak Direct Lending called a total of \$0.7 million during the quarter primarily to fund one new investment. - GSO Direct Lending called \$0.3 million to fund a new investment, a joint venture.

-The Retirement System received an aggregate of \$10.7 million in distributions during the fourth quarter of 2012 from its underlying partnerships.
+The Retirement System received an aggregate of \$4.4 million in distributions during the fourth quarter of 2013 from its underlying partnerships.

-- White Oak Direct Lending distributed \$8.9 million during the quarter, which was comprised of current income received from numerous portfolio companies as well as full principal repayment from two investments and partial principal repayment from one investment. - GSO Direct Lending distributed \$1.5 million during the quarter, which was primarily comprised of current income and realized proceeds from existing investments. - Medley Opportunity Fund II distributed \$0.3 million during the quarter, which was comprised of interest income and return of principal from multiple investments.
+- GSO Direct Lending distributed \$2.8 million during the quarter, which was composed of current income plus realized proceeds from one investment. - White Oak Direct Lending distributed \$1.5 million during the quarter, which was composed of current income received from numerous portfolio companies as well as principal repayments from three investments. - Medley Opportunity Fund II distributed \$0.1 million during the quarter from portfolio income proceeds.

-Executive Summary Investment Roadmap as of 5/15/13
+Executive Summary Investment Roadmap as of 5/15/14